jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

 * Termination can be done however the user wants

     * After a predetermined number of generations
-    * After a debited fitness value is achieved
+    * After a desired fitness value is achieved
     * After some diversity threshold is met
     * If fitness has not improved for some time